kudobuilder/kudo.dev/content/docs/architecture.md

 The KUDO controller is built using the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) and it's transitive dependencies to communicate to Kubernetes.
 All state needed for KUDO is stored in CRDs.
 A separate database is not needed.

-KUDO Operators are written in YAML.
+KUDO operators are written in YAML.